 Bulimia is a long-term illness.
 Many people will still have some symptoms, even with treatment.

-People with fewer medical complications of bulimia, and those who are willing and able to take part in therapy have a better chance of recovery.
+People with fewer medical complications of bulimia and those willing and able to take part in therapy have a better chance of recovery.

 Bulimia can be dangerous.
 It may lead to serious medical complications over time.
-For example, vomiting over and over again puts stomach acid in the esophagus (the tube from the mouth to the stomach), which can permanently damage this area.
+For example, vomiting over and over puts stomach acid in the esophagus (the tube from the mouth to the stomach).
+This can permanently damage this area.

 Possible complications include:

 Call for an appointment with your health care provider if you (or your child) have symptoms of an eating disorder.

 Bulimia nervosa; Binge-purge behavior; Eating disorder - bulimia